Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Introduction

 \end{enumerate}

 The rest of this paper is organized as follows.
-Section \ref{sec:notation and related_works} briefly introduces the notations and preliminaries used in the paper and reviews existing methods based low-rank representation for HSI.
-After that, the proposed ITLLR method is presented in Section \ref{sec:proposed-method}.
-In Section \ref{sec:experiments}, we demonstrate experimental evaluations and comparisons, followed by the conclusions in Section \ref{sec:conclusion}.
+Section \ref{sec:notation and related_works} introduces the notations and preliminaries used in this paper, along with a review of existing methods for HSI.
+The proposed ITLRR method is presented in Section \ref{sec:proposed-method}.
+Section \ref{sec:experiments} provides experimental evaluations and comparisons, followed by the conclusions in Section \ref{sec:conclusion}.